-January timelines are filled with people announcing their intentions to quit, and I find myself thinking that’s the reason so many of us fail in resolutions while we would succeed with change.
+January timelines are filled with people announcing their intentions to quit.
+I find myself thinking that’s the reason so many of us fail in resolutions while we would succeed if we chose, instead, to make changes.
 Language, as ever, plays a huge part in the messages we give ourselves and focussing on change can give us the head-start to real success if we choose our words with care.

 The first day of the new decade, my morning coffee and browse of Facebook showed me that several of my friends had declared they were quitting smoking, two were giving up chocolate and several had decided this was the year they were going to lose weight and ‘finally’ (their words) go to the gym instead of simply joining it.